Top 5 This Week

 What is Washington State’s two-climate reality between western and eastern Washington?

 The Cascade Mountains divide Washington into two fundamentally different climates.
 Western Washington (Seattle, Puget Sound): Seattle receives 38 inches of rainfall spread across 149 rainy days — the precipitation is modest but the gray overcast dominates from October through April.
-Seattle’s 152 sunny days, concentrated May through September, produce some of the finest summer weather in the country (warm, dry, low humidity, long days), but the transition from a sunnier origin climate requires genuine adjustment.
-Seattle averages only 5–6 inches of snow annually but is not well-prepared for significant snowfall — modest snowfall can disrupt the road network in ways that surprise arrivals from the Midwest or Northeast.
+Seattle’s 152 sunny days, concentrated May through September, produce some of the finest summer weather in the U.S. (warm, dry, low humidity, long days), but the transition from a sunnier origin climate requires genuine adjustment.
+Seattle averages only 5–6 inches of snow annually but is not well-prepared for heavy snowfall — even a modest accumulation can disrupt the road network in ways that surprise arrivals from the Midwest or Northeast.
 Eastern Washington (Spokane, Yakima, Tri-Cities): 15–20 inches annual rainfall in Spokane, 8 inches in Yakima; the Tri-Cities area has 300+ sunny days annually.
 Spokane averages 44 inches of snow with genuine cold continental winters.
 Summer temperatures east of the Cascades regularly exceed 100°F.

 What is Washington State’s tech employment landscape?